sahilkadu96/Project--Bank-Note-Authentication/README.md

-# Project--Bank-Note-Authentication
-using Logistic Regression.
-Deploying on STreamlit
+#using Logistic Regression.
+Deploying on STreamlit.
+Using FastAPI